jcroskery/bird-classification/README.md

 - The file `extractfeatures.py` extracts the activations for a specified internal layer and saves them to a hdf5 file.

 ## Running in Slurm
-If using Slurm, run `./run_slurm.sh` to run our model.
+If using Slurm, run `./scripts/load_python_env.sh` to load the necessary Python environment and modify this file as needed to run the desired python scripts.

-Alternatively, start an interactive Slurm session and run `python main.py` to get started.
+Alternatively, start an interactive Slurm session and run `python caltech.py` to get started.